IreneGithundi/alx-low_level_programming/0x00-hello_world/README.md

  Introduction to C programming

 ## 0-preprocessor
 This is a script that runs a C file saved in the variable $CFILE through the preprocessor and save the result in the file c.
+## 1-compiler
+This is a script that compiles C file in the variable $CFILE but does not link it.